thusspokedata/thusspokedata/README.md

 <br><br>
 I like working in collaborative teams where I always share my knowledge, understanding that the best way to get better is by making your environment grow.
 <br><br>
-Currently  I'm learning <strong>Bayesian Machine Learning for A/B Testing</strong> and how to build data warehouses on demand with <strong>Snowflake</strong>.

  ---
  <strong>Projects:</strong> <br>